sio2project/oioioi/README.rst

 #.
 Set admin email in settings.
 Error reports and teacher account requests will
    be sent there.

 #.
+Set SMTP server in settings.
+Otherwise new user registration (among others)
+   will not work.

+#.
 You probably want to run *manage.py supervisor* automatically when the
    system starts.
 We do not have a ready-made solution for this yet.
 Sorry!